alihanayaz/alihanayaz/README.md

 ## I'm a lifelong learner and self-taught developer!

-- 🌱 I’m currently learning Vue!
+- 🌱 I’m currently learning new technologies!
 - 🥅 2023 Goals: Build more projects!

 ### Connect with me: